-- Meet the definition of 'disabled' - under the Equality Act 2010, you're considered disabled if you have a physical or mental impairment that has a 'substantial' and 'long-term' negative effect on your ability to complete simply daily tasks.
-In this definition, conditions lasting for 12 months or more qualify as 'long term'.
+- meet the definition of disabled under the Equality Act 2010, i.e. you have a physical or mental impairment that has a 'substantial' and 'long-term' (12 months or more) negative effect on your ability to complete simply daily tasks

-- Prove that you're disabled - you can do so by submitting a doctor's report, disability evidence form or completing a diagnostic assessment for a specific learning disability, such as dyslexia or dyspraxia.
+- prove that you're disabled by submitting a doctor's report, disability evidence form or completing a diagnostic assessment for a specific learning disability, such as dyslexia or dyspraxia

 Is my course eligible?